akhomy/tawk_to/README.md

 INTRODUCTION
 ---------------------

-Implementation of tawk.to live chat for Drupal 8.
+Implementation of tawk.to live chat for Drupal.
-With using this module you can select widget, that will appear on specific site pages.
+Usage of this module allows to select widget, that will appear on specific site pages.

 REQUIREMENTS